marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ---

 While working on [my iOS boxing app](/blog/2020/11/12/building-boxing-mobile-app-swiftui/) I started getting into watching devlogs to keep myself motivated.
-While there were not a lot of content for apps, I found a lot of very interesting, insightful or just funny indie game creators sharing their journey on Youtube.
+While there were not a lot of content for mobile apps, I found a lot of very interesting, insightful or just plain funny indie game creators sharing their journey on Youtube.

-Some are seasoned industry veterans, some are students just getting started, some are great designers struggling with coding, some are software engineers getting their hand into game design... and they all shared their work, their struggles and successes.
+Some are seasoned industry veterans, some are students just getting started, some are great designers struggling with coding, some are software engineers getting their hand into game design... and they are all sharing their work, their struggles and successes.
 Entertaining stuff!

-This is a bit different from my usual content, but I figured I would highlight my favorite ones in this article and give you a quick reason to give this "genre" a try.
+This article is a bit different from my usual content, but I figured I would highlight my favorite ones in this article and give you a quick reason to give this "genre" a try.

 ## Patch Quest